2012 Auburn Tigers football team

 The 2012 Auburn Tigers football team represented Auburn University in the 2012 NCAA Division I FBS football season.
 The team was coached by Gene Chizik, who was in his fourth season with Auburn.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama, and competed in the Western Division of the Southeastern Conference (SEC).

 On November 25, 2012, Auburn athletic director Jay Jacobs fired head coach Chizik and all of the assistant coaches after finishing the season 3–9 overall with a 0–8 record in SEC play, the program's worst season in 60 years.

-Previous season

-Auburn finished 2011 with a record of 8–5 (4–4 SEC) and won the Chick-fil-A Bowl over Virginia 43–24.
-During the month leading up to the bowl game defensive coordinator Ted Roof resigned to take a similar position at Central Florida before ultimately becoming the defensive coordinator at Penn State, and offensive coordinator Gus Malzahn resigned to become the head coach at Arkansas State, but remained with the Tigers through the bowl game.
-Star running back Michael Dyer was released from his scholarship and followed Malzahn to Arkansas State after violating undisclosed team rules prior to the bowl game.

 Forthcoming season

 A shooting at an off campus party killed former players Ed Christian and LaDarius Phillips on June 9 after they had planned to transfer.
 Current Offensive Guard Eric Mack was also shot but survived, he remains on the team, but has not participated in summer drills.
 Freshman QB Zeke Pike was arrested for public intoxication and was dismissed from the team.
 Pike will transfer to Louisville.
 Other transfers included CB Jonathan Rose and OG Thomas O'Reilly.
 DE Joel Bonomolo quit the team and linebacker Jawara White suffered a career ending neck injury.
-Transfers Corey Grant, Mike Blakely and Melvin Ray will be eligible to play this upcoming season.
+Transfers Corey Grant, Mike Blakely and Melvin Ray were not eligible to play that upcoming season.